mikljohansson/mbot-vision/README.md

 for f in components/tflite-lib/tensorflow/lite/micro/kernels/esp_nn/*.cc; do rm components/tflite-lib/tensorflow/lite/micro/kernels/`basename $f`; done
 ```

+## Create a WiFi config

+Copy [mbot-vision-config.h-example](eye/include/mbot-vision-config.h-example) to `eye/include/mbot-vision-config.h` and edit it to include the names and passwords of your WiFi networks.

 ## Program the microcontroller using PlatformIO

 * Open `mbot-vision.code-workspace` in the [PlatformIO IDE](https://platformio.org/)